Dam1kchko/Javascript/LA Rapport Items List/README.md

     `Load data from local JSON Server, supported with React` `Allow HTTP request the forementioned server and saving changes `Made entirely for personal usage for now`

+### UPDATES FOR NEXT RELEASE:

+    `Search option for displaying found items via string` `Improved CSS format of the page`